 While creative framing works in many different types of photography and film, it is not the case in headshots.
 Too much wasted space may look good in hard-copies like postcards, but they can look out of place in headshots, especially on digital versions like thumbnails.

 What Makes a Good Headshot?

 So what makes a good headshot?
 Here are some guidelines to follow:

 - Plain background – Neutral color that is not distracting

 - Wear the right clothes – For professionals, you can never go wrong with suits.
 Casual clothes are best for more relaxed industries such as creative and marketers.

-- Good lighting – A professionally-done headshot can transform a good headshot to great.
+- Good lighting – This is where a professional headshot photographer can transform a good headshot to great one.
 While natural lighting is good, nothing beats studio lighting.

 You have to be mindful of your facial expression.
 Looking just a tiny bit tensed during your photo shoot can look obvious in your photos.
 The key to a good headshot is to look natural.
 Photoshop can do so much, and if you want to highlight your face, which is basically the point of the headshot, then you should not rely on editing apps to do magic on the photos.
 Feel relaxed and be confident on your skin.